Feature request #4924

 Also currently it only lets you do joins from tables previously loaded to QGIS but in our case we have lots of CSV files we use for joins where we usually just load them at the Join layer stage

-#5 Updated by Antonio Locandro about 6 years ago
+#5 Updated by Antonio Locandro over 6 years ago

 Ok so spent 2 hours working around to realize that this is the default behaviour, I should have looked at the issue list first.
 Joining tables is a very common task and the current state of QGIS makes it very hard to do since one would have to several things before having the result one expects.